Fencing Plays a Large Role in Resident Safety

 Mount Vernon, Ohio is a 9.6 square mile city that was founded in 1805.
 Rich in charm, history, and personality, it’s a small town that prides itself on friendly neighbors and personalized service.
 Mayor Richard K. Mavis welcomes visitors and serves residents to create a city that is a wonderful place to live, visit, work, place, and study.
 In particular, Mount Vernon is proud of its Kokosing Gap Trail, community parks, and walking paths.

-One park in particular, the Ariel-Foundation Park, is the subject of new construction that aims to keep residents and visitors safe.
+One park in particular, the Ariel-Foundation Park, is the subject of new construction that aims to keep resident safety our first priority.
 The east lake at Ariel-Foundation park is surrounded by a sidewalk that passes the lake and goes underneath a railroad bridge.
 Since the walk is so close to the water, Mavis approved a $40,902 Nature Works grant from the Ohio Department of Natural Resources so that the city can construct a safety fence along the path.

 According to City Engineer Brian Ball, the fence will be a heavy fence much like the one the city already constructed along the Kokosing River.
 It will ensure that no walkers- especially children- fall into the water as they enjoy their walk along the lake’s path.
 This is an important construction effort for the city in order to prevent potential tragedies.